 This corresponds to the shift in position of stars in 3-D space.

-She could find circles whose circumference is less than 2π times their radius for the circumference of each circle the radius is "too big"
+She could find circles whose circumference is less than 2π times their radius

 This corresponds to finding a sphere whose volume is less than $4/3\pi$ times its radius.